 - A reminder of your organization and its mission.
 You don’t want your donor to wonder about who you are–it’s your job to tell them!

 - Stories and images that show impact.
-What can you include in your appeal that shows–with pictures or via storytelling–how donors are helping you carry out your mission?
+What can you include in your fundraising appeal letter that shows–with pictures or via storytelling–how donors are helping you carry out your mission?
 How are you convincing them that you’ll spend their donation wisely?
 What change can they make in the world if they give to your organization?

 - Language that positions them as the hero.
 You need to empower the donor with your wording here.
 Use words like “you” and “your” when showing them what they can accomplish.
 Remind them often about the specific impact their donation will have.